Best Film for the Konica FP-1

-The best film to use in the Konica FP-1 will have to be based on the lens, available light, and type of film you want to use.
+The best film to use in the Konica FP-1 will depend on your lens, lighting, and if you want to shoot color or black & white.

-Choosing an ISO 400 35mm or higher speed will help you avoid being weighed down with a flash and/or tripod.
+Taking advantage of an ISO 400 film or higher speed will enable you to skip being burdened with a flash and/or tripod.

-Kodak UltraMax 400 - The film works well in a plethora of lighting conditions and is a good selection for a 35mm color film.
-Using this film you should be able to handhold the FP-1 in the majority of scenarios.
+Kodak UltraMax 400 - The film works well in a wide variety of lighting conditions and is a good choice for a 35mm color film.
+Using this film you should have the ability to handhold the FP-1 in almost all scenarios.

-Fujifilm Superia X-TRA ISO 400 - Depending on your location, this film could be more widely available.
-It is a fantastic alternative to Kodak emulsions.
+Fujifilm Superia X-TRA ISO 400 - Based on your location, this film can have greater availability.
+It’s a fantastic alternative to Kodak film.

-Fujifilm photos appear to have cooler tones with stronger blues and greens compared to Kodak.
+Fujifilm photos appear to have cooler tones with stronger blues and greens, when compared to Kodak.

-Lomography 800 can also be bought in the 120 film format, to be used with medium format cameras.
+Lomography 800 can also be purchased in the 120 film format, to be used in medium format cameras.

-Kodak Gold 200 - A staple film that was launched in the mid-1980s.
-Kodak Gold 200 gives the look of home snapshots from the 80s and 90s.
-Use an on-camera flash to get the “nostalgic" film look.
+Kodak Gold 200 - A guaranteed option to get that mid-1980s through 90s rendering.
+Use an on-camera flash to get the “nostalgic” look.

-Kodak Portra is also available for purchase in ISO 160 and 800 emulsions.
-8x10 sheets, 4x5 sheets, and rolls of 120 film are also manufactured.
+Kodak Portra is also sold in ISO 800 and 160 emulsions.
+8x10 sheets, 4x5 sheets, and rolls of 120 are also available to buy.

 Black and White Film